De Novo Purine Synthesis

 Next, PRPP undergoes a series of reactions that require aspartate , glycine , THF , and glutamine .
 Through these steps, PRPP is converted into IMP (inosine monophosphate), the purine precursor molecule.
 The conversion of PRPP to IMP can be inhibited by the drug 6-MP (6-mercaptopurine) as well as by its prodrug azathioprine .

 Finally, IMP can be converted to either AMP (adenosine monophosphate) or GMP (guanine monophosphate).
-The former reaction is especially important, as the drugs mycophenolate and ribavirin inhibit the enzyme IMP dehydrogenase, which converts IMP to GMP.
+The latter reaction is especially important, as the drugs mycophenolate and ribavirin inhibit the enzyme IMP dehydrogenase, which converts IMP to GMP.

 Find De Novo Purine Synthesis and more Biochemical Pathways among Pixorize's visual mnemonics for the USMLE Step 1 and NBME Shelf Exams.